adaapp/sqa-nov-2021-team5/README.md

 Navigate to the `/client` directory in a terminal and `yarn install`

-in a seperate terminal, navigate to the `/server` directory and `yarn install`
+In a seperate terminal, navigate to the `/server` directory and `yarn install`

 ### Running the program